GovAlta/ui-components/.gitlab/contribution_guidelines/coding_standards.md

     - _Is my style unique to my library but not to other libraries?_
     Create a mixin in a common area in your library.
     - _Is my style common for all components of the same type across libraries (for example angular button and vue button)?_
-    Create style in core-css project under the component of the same name.
+    Create a mixin in core-css project under the component of the same name.
     - _Is my style common for many components across many libraries (for example a colour pallete)?_
-    Create style in core-css project under the styles folder.
+    Create a mixin in core-css project under the styles folder.

 ## Documentation